NYT-Bestselling Author Terri Cheney On Modern Madness and Mental Health

 Entertainment lawyer Terri Cheney ripped the covers off her secret battle with bipolar disorder in her New York Times bestselling memoir, Manic.
 Now she is back with a new book, Modern Madness: An Owner’s Manual.

 We dive into the struggle, stigma, and treatments for mental illness and her practical advice for managing (and thriving) with mental disorders.
-Bonus, we explore how the pandemic is taxing everyone’s mental health and why a COVID-silver-lining might be increased empathy.
+Bonus, we explore how the pandemic is taxing everyone’s mental health and why a COVID-silver-lining might be an increase in empathy.

 In This Episode We Cover: